Market Square Arena: Events

 The arena also hosted the 1980 NCAA men's basketball Final Four, which was won by the University of Louisville. and the Midwestern Collegiate Conference (now Horizon League) men's basketball conference tournament from 1986 to 1988 and again in 1993.

 David Robinson, left, stands with some of his teammates at Market Square Arena after they were awarded silver medals for their performance in the 1987 Pan American Games.

 In 1987, Indianapolis hosted the Pan American Games, and all of its basketball games were held at Market Square.
 The gold-medal game pitted Brazil against the United States.
 The U.S. team of college players featured two All-Americans in David Robinson and Danny Manning, two Final Four MVPs in Pervis Ellison and Keith Smart, and several other future NBA players.
 The U.S. team led 68–54 at halftime, but Oscar Schmidt led Brazil to a stunning comeback, finishing with 46 points as Brazil won 120–115.

 Market Square Arena was the primary concert venue for virtually all national and international musical acts visiting Indiana until its demolition in 2001.
 While many concerts moved to the Deer Creek Music Center amphitheater during summer months after that venue opened in 1989, Market Square remained the primary concert venue for large acts visiting the city of Indianapolis.
-Market Square hosted acts from Elvis Presley, Frank Sinatra, Eric Clapton, Kenny Rogers, Deep Purple, Cheap Trick, Grateful Dead, KISS, Metallica, and several Black Expo performances.
+Market Square hosted acts from Elvis Presley, Frank Sinatra, Eric Clapton, Kenny Rogers, Deep Purple, Cheap Trick, Grateful Dead, Kiss, Metallica, and several Black Expo performances.

 Other events held at Market Square included circuses, Ice Capades, monster truck shows, indoor motocross racing, and rodeos.

-Market Square Arena was also the home of the Indianapolis Racers of the WHA from 1974 to 1979.
-17-year-old Wayne Gretzky starred for the Racers in his first professional action before being traded to the Edmonton Oilers after a handful of games.